manolo/gwt-api-generator/README.md

 ### Paper and Iron elements

-There's a pre-built example package in the Maven Central containing all the resources needed for using Polymer [paper-elements](https://elements.polymer-project.org/browse?package=paper-elements) and [iron-elements](https://elements.polymer-project.org/browse?package=iron-elements) in a GWT application.
+Vaadin officially maintains and supports a pre-built package deployed at Maven Central repository containing all the resources needed for using Polymer [paper-elements](https://elements.polymer-project.org/browse?package=paper-elements) and [iron-elements](https://elements.polymer-project.org/browse?package=iron-elements) in a GWT application.

 Build script, demo and usage instructions for the project are available [here](https://github.com/vaadin/gwt-polymer-elements).

 ### Vaadin elements